wendybaque/wendybaque/README.md

 🗺️ Habituée au télétravail et résidant vers Tours (37), cela reste l'une de mes priorités. !

+How much days befor next year ⏱ : **164 day before 2024 ⏱**

+Added the `Mon 3 Jan 2022`

+Last update on Fri Jul 21 2023

+🤖 This README.md is updated with cruelty, by Gabot ❤️

 <!---
 wendybaque/wendybaque is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.